BryanSoltis/2022-CodeOnTheBeach/README.md

-# 2022 Code On The Beach - Azure Logic App Workshop
+# 2022 Code On The Beach - Azure Logic App Workshop!
 This repository contains details, labs, and source code for the 2022 Code On The Beach Azure Logic Apps workshop.

 ## [Lab 1 - Basic HTTP Request](Lab1)